GannettDigital/api-docs/source/includes/_campaigns.md

 ### Usage
 A list of filtered Campaigns and Campaign Cycles for a given report type and advertiser.
 (Cycles are not included for keyword_report)

+If using the `campaigns_overview` report_type, all campaign data for the account will be provided including both Paid Media and Offer-based campaigns.

+- Paid Media campaigns will include the associated `campaign_type`.
+Paid Media campaigns include:
+  - Chat
+  - Search
+  - Display
+  - TotalTrack
+  - Facebook
+  - YouTube
+- Offer-based campaigns include any campaign that is not Paid Media and will have a `campaign_type` of `other`.
+Examples of offer-based campaigns could be a Website or Client Center Organic Tracking campaign.

 ### Parameters

 When using the GET method, the results can be filtered using these parameters: